Rugby League vs. Rugby Union

 Strategy - I think that rugby union wins this one.
 Strategy is vital in league as well, but I think that in union a team with fewer game breakers can outfox their opposition through tactical kicking, playing to their set-piece strengths and trying to keep (or not keep) the ball as needed.
 In league it's much harder (if not impossible) to prevent the opposition from having significant possession - does this mean there is actually more strategy involved as you need tactics for both attack and defence?
 Maybe - but I think that the options available to a team in union and the different facets of the game give it the edge here.

 Both sports definitely have a lot of differences, and this need to be reflected in training too.
-Training for rugby league and rugby union needs to be carried out in a way that is right for each sport, with drills, gym work, skills session and tactics all specific to the way each game is played.
+The training, athleticism and physicality of rugby league players vs rugby union players is different for a lot of the positions on the field.
+Training for rugby league or rugby union needs to be carried out in a way that is right for each sport, with drills, gym work, skills session and tactics all specific to the way each game is played.
 While the athletic work is similar, most things aren't.

 Set-pieces - Set-pieces are prescribed actions such as scrums or lineouts necessary to restart the game after knock-ons, when the ball is kicked out etc. If you like set-pieces because they require players to acquire a multitude of abilities and factor in their effects to the overall strategy then, like me, you cannot help but pick rugby union.
 Set pieces are also often cited as a reason why players of all shapes and sizes can play union at all levels - and I think that's a fair assertion.